5 Fun Networking Games to Play at Events & Conferences

 Give everyone a grid and tell them to perform certain tasks in order to get it filled out.
 Maybe it could be visiting every booth or talking to every vendor.
 Maybe it can be learning about different businesses or promotions (highlight those sponsors!).
 Some of the more challenging squares can encourage people to team up or meet someone new, even as a required task.

-Once you start being creative or adapting traditional ice breakers or party games with a fun business touch, you’re on your way to having a memorable event where people get out of the comfort zone but not get too crazy and maybe go home with some solid leads.
+Once you start getting creative—adapting traditional icebreakers, party games, or even themed networking games with a fun business twist—you’re on your way to hosting a memorable event where people step out of their comfort zones, have fun, and maybe even leave with some solid leads.